alogithub1/alo-spring-boot-youtube-kafka/README.md

     docker-compose up

-   If you get any memory issues, you can clean up already running docker instances by running the below:
+   If you get any memory issues, you can clean up already running docker instances by running the below commands:

     docker stop $(docker ps -a -q)

     docker system prune -a --volumes

-Note: There are many ways to install and run Kafka, here we are using docker which is one of the easy way to set it up
+Note: There are many ways to install and run Kafka and here we are using docker which is one of the easy way to set it up

 -----------------------------------
 ## Steps to run eureka-server: